-The position and the angle at which these systems are placed inside the body aids their function and efficiency; the flow of different secretions, or the ingredients in transit through these organ systems need to be obstruction free, each organs competes for the minimum space, inside the crowded body cavity, needed for them to function at an optimal level.
+The position and the angle at which these systems are placed inside the body aids in their functioning and efficiency; the flow of different secretions, or the ingredients in transit through these organ systems need to be obstruction free, each organ competes for the minimum space inside the crowded body cavity, needed for them to function at an optimal level.

-Enteroptosis is the term used to describe the condition where the ligaments and muscles that hold the large intestine in its optimal position, especially the transverse colon region which runs horizontally across the mid abdomen, lose the necessary strength required to to do so, leading to the descend, prolapse of the corresponding section of the intestine into the abdominal cavity.
+Enteroptosis is the term used to describe the condition where the ligaments and muscles that hold the large intestine in its optimal position, especially the transverse colon region which runs horizontally across the mid abdomen, loses the necessary strength required to to do so, leading to the descend, prolapse of the corresponding section of the intestine into the abdominal cavity.

 The prolapse of the colon pulls the stomach as well as the kidneys lower to their respective positions indirectly affecting their functions as well.
 The presence of enteroptosis in the abdominal cavity can be inferred from symptoms like prolonged fatigue, the body can no more digest fat, pure milk, acids and pure wine, sleeplessness, heartburn, loss of appetite and persistent constipation.